Skip to main content

 Faculty and Staff Advisors: Dr. Byoung-Suk Kweon, (Department of Plant Science and Landscape Architecture); Dr. Peter May (Department of Environmental Science and Technology); Michael Carmichael (UMD Facilities Management)

-First Place, Demonstration Project Category
+First Place, Demonstration Project Category: Florida International University

 The team's entry, titled "Resilient MAST@FIU" redesigned a local magnet high school campus to incorporate a variety of green infrastructure practices with the goal of improving water quality, reducing urban heat island effects, and mitigating the risk of coastal flooding due to climate change.
 The team engaged with local stakeholders and conducted sophisticated performance modeling to produce design solutions that would not only benefit the local campus and community, but serve as a replicable example for other coastal educational institutions.

-Project Narrative (pdf) | Design Board (pdf)
+Project Narrative (pdf) (2.96 MB) | Design Board (pdf) (995.06 KB)

 Student Team: Sumit R. Zanje (Civil Engineering); Gisselle Guttierez (Environmental Engineering); William Campbell (Hydraulic Engineering); Jennyfer Hernandez, Matthew Nuzum, Elena Passoni (Architecture); Pratik Mahyawansi, Juan Arzuza Toledo (Mechanical Engineering); Akash Dodani (Engineering Management)